 “Students had been bottling up potential energy by sitting still all day.”
 When they get to move around, they release that energy and can better focus on learning.

 “Students finally get to hang out with friends for a prolonged period of time.”
 These social interactions help improve school culture, and their propensity for collaborative learning.

 “Students felt relaxed when they came back from recess.
 Previously, many students felt anxious or not in a good place.”
 This relaxation reduced behavior issues, making the classroom experience more pleasant for both students and teachers.

-So after speaking to the teachers, he heard that students were more attentive.
+After speaking to the teachers, he heard that students were more engaged.
 “The students were happy when they came back from recess.
 Over time, they were learning how to problem-solve and work out their own solutions.
 The faculty doesn’t want it to go back to the way it was.”

 “So how do I know it’s working?
 If I removed double recess, I probably wouldn’t have a job anymore.”

 Dr Hynes fascination with recess has not been a solo crusade.
 In fact, recess in school was not really a passion until he realized how badly his district needed it.

 “When I came to the Patchogue-Medford school district, I interviewed a cross-section of our community,” including 350 students, board trustees, teachers, administrators, parents, and vendors.